oscardepp/optiflow/README.md

 Input hyperparameters, dataset_id of the training set.
 XGBoost is a prebuilt image on us-east-2 that we feed into Sagemaker, along with hyperparameters provided.
 Our API is asynchronous in nature because of the time intensive nature of training a ML task using Sagemaker.
-As we recall from class, server gives a response, but may take longer to give a completed response, we initiate a sagemaker job  as in Project03
+As we recall from class, server gives a response, but may take longer to give a completed response, we initiate a sagemaker job.

 ## 3. Poll Model Status